phackt/phackt.github.io/_posts/2017-03-24-vulnhub-machines.markdown

 Hello everyone,

 I'm sharing the vulnhub machines that i got.
-I won't write any walkthrough for all of these because so many exist (you can find the links on vulnhub website).
+I won't write any walkthrough for all of these because so many exist.

 Just in case, if you don't know [vulnhub](https://www.vulnhub.com/), it's a platform owned by [g0tmi1k](https://twitter.com/g0tmi1k) and which is referencing a lot of boot2root machines.
 People are creating their own VMs.
 You will also find ones from famous CTFs.
 It's really a good way to keep on improving our skills.